EDSI-Tech/ChartjsBundle/README.md

 ```
 This configuration is for the global [configuration of Chartjs](http://www.chartjs.org/docs/latest/configuration/).

-Register the routing in `app/config/routing.yml`:
+To view the test/demo charts, register the routing in `app/config/routing.yml`:

 ``` yml
 # app/config/routing.yml